Tony Knowland

 Anthony Stephen Knowland (22 March 1919 – 10 December 2006) was a professor of English literature, specialising in the work of W. B. Yeats, William Shakespeare, and classical Greek literature.
 He was a conscientious objector in World War II.

 Early life and education

-Knowland was born in Hove, Sussex, one of seven children of Albert James Knowland and Maria Maud Knowland (née Sturley).
+Knowland was born in Hove, Sussex, son of Albert James Knowland and Maud Knowland (née Sturley).
 He was educated at Dulwich College and later at Frensham Heights, Surrey, where he became head boy and studied Latin and Greek.
 He won a place at Exeter College, Oxford, in 1938.
 There he studied classics until the outbreak of the Second World War, gaining a wartime degree.
 In 1947, he returned to Exeter College, where he took English and gained a first-class degree.

 Conscientious objector

 As a captain in the Suffolk 3rd Division of the British Army, Knowland was involved in planning for the Second Front.
 However, he became a conscientious objector before the invasion and was court-martialled in 1944.
 He was represented at the court martial by Raymond Blackburn, dismissed from service, and confined to Windsor Castle for two months because of his knowledge of the invasion plans.
 On his release, he was employed as a teacher at Frensham Heights, although within weeks as a civilian, he was called up again and had to put his case to the Conscientious Objectors Tribunal at Reading, where it was decreed that, having once put himself at risk of imprisonment, he should be allowed to stand down and return to teaching.
 According to his daughter Isabel, who wrote his obituary, he was a committed pacifist.